jekymin8232/vitalguardai-com/README.md

 ## Architecture is even more important than coding itself.
 **Anyone can create a beach — all it takes is piling up enough sand.
 But only a very small number of people are capable of building a proper bathroom within that beach.
 To truly find the pearl (malicious code), the pearl must be lost inside the bathroom, not across the endless shoreline.**

+**As AI continues to advance, malicious code also becomes increasingly sophisticated and evolves rapidly.
+When the attack surface is too broad, it becomes difficult to have confidence that the code is truly secure.**